Pickleboyonline/solid-native/obsidian_notes/Module System.md

 	- Has the blank root view
 	- Attaches this view to the renderer module
 	- Hooks all known modules into global JS context

+Ok so now we have these classes:
+- Modules
+- Views
+- Core
+Thats it!